Local news stories in 2018 colored by politics, religion and violence

 DECEMBER

-Police charged Mario Thompson with two false reports of active shooters at two Bakersfield hospitals in the past six months.
+Mario Thompson has pleaded no contest to impersonating an officer in connection with falsely reporting an active shooter at Bakersfield Memorial Hospital in December and Mercy Hospital Southwest in August.

-The 46-year-old has pleaded not guilty to multiple charges in connection with falsely reporting an active shooter at Bakersfield Memorial Hospital in December and Mercy Hospital Southwest in August.
+Six misdemeanor charges were dismissed after Thompson, 46, entered his plea to the felony impersonation charge, according to court records.

 Both incidents led to hospital staff sheltering behind locked doors while police conducted hours-long searches of the premises and families of patients at the facilities anxiously waited for updates.